 She devoted no less than half her life, time, resources, education to becoming a worship leader.
 Hours of practice, voice lessons, and conferences and studying, and a degree in music.
 Listening, taking notes, writing, reviewing, again and again.
 Saying yes to opportunities when they arose.
 Women’s retreats, women’s groups.
 Finding the courage to seek out more opportunities.
 Looking for places to belong.

-And in one conversation she gave her voice away.
+And in one conversation her voice was taken.

 I should have asked more questions, taken more time to pray and contemplate what I was doing.
 I believed (falsely) that because someone “said so” that I needed to do what I was told.

-Because I was a religious addict and thought I needed to ask permission and follow the rules even when they went against everything I believed in.
+Because I thought I needed to ask permission and follow the rules even when they went against everything I believed in.
 I gave my power away.
 I settled for rules and shoved it all into a box that was ill-fitting, fit myself into a corset that wasn’t made for me.
-I forgot about free will and choice and using my mind and trusting the Voice within to guide me.
+I forgot about free will and choice and agency and using my mind and trusting the Voice within to guide me.

 The problem is I never stopped believing in my calling.
 I just gave up, with the calling still burning inside me.